adnan-moghal/weather-app-main/src/README.txt

 ## 5. Running into erros

-If in the terminal you run into any errors, please follow the recomendation provided in the terminal Try running the commnds "npm fund" or "npm audit fix --force" as displayed in the terminal
+If in the terminal you run into any errors, please follow the recomemndation provided in the terminal Try running the commands "npm fund" or "npm audit fix --force" as displayed in the terminal

 ## 6. To run app